 - Only 20% believe they’re using the industry standard, and happy with the performance of infrastructure, w/ no plans to change.

 Insights like these help companies understand the marketplace and exactly what the value cloud computing can provide to your businesses.
-Originally, this article was written and posted in 2017, I’ve gone ahead and updated the statistics below, showing where and how the market has began to adopt cloud computing across all channels.
+Originally, this article was written and posted in 2017, I’ve gone ahead and updated the statistics below, showing where and how the market has begun to adopt cloud computing across all channels.

 Not sure your company is ready for the cloud?
 Armed with the facts, we can assist your business in the rediscovery of a better way to work, with data viability, teamwork, and reliable solutions your business can enjoy the cloud’s benefits and avoid the pitfalls of cloud computing.
 It all starts with a discussion – contact us today and we can help you determine what the cloud may do for your business.